longhorn/kbench/README.md

     wget https://raw.githubusercontent.com/yasker/benchmark/main/deploy/fio-cmp.yaml
     ```
 1. Set the storage class for each volume you want to compare.
-* By default, it's `local-path` vs `yasker`.
+  * By default, it's `local-path` vs `longhorn`.
   * You can install a storage provider for local storage like [Local Path Provisioner](https://github.com/rancher/local-path-provisioner) for this test if you're testing with Kubernetes.
 1. Update the `FIRST_VOL_NAME` and `SECOND_VOL_NAME` fields in the yaml to the name you want to call them
   * By default, it's also `Local-Path` vs `Longhorn`.
 1. Update the `SIZE` of PVCs and the benchmark configuration.
   * By default, the size for comparison benchmark is **`30G`**.
   * As mentioned above, for formal benchmark, the size should be **at least 25 times the read/write bandwidth** to avoid the caching impacting the result.
 1. Deploy using
     ```
     kubectl apply -f fio-cmp.yaml